Choosing the right pillow can be almost as difficult as choosing the right mattress.

 The most meaningless of features.
 Most “luxury” pillows will tout their high thread count outer cover – which is a completely useless feature.
 Your pillow will most likely be inside of a pillowcase.

 Your face will never touch the cover of the pillow itself.
 So why would you care about the thread count of a pillow?

 If down is being used in a pillow, then the fill power will have to be mentioned.
 But don’t be impressed or coaxed by a pillow featuring down of higher fill power.

 Fill power, in essence, measures the ability of down feathers to trap warmth.

-You don’t use a pillow for warmth, you use it for comfort and support.
+But, you don’t use a pillow for warmth, you use it for comfort and support.
 Ignore fill power ratings when it comes to a down pillow – just focus on the support density (soft, medium, firm).

 Designs or decorations

 Some pillows will feature piping, cording, logos, designs, or decorations.

 Much like with thread count, this is another meaningless feature.
 With your pillow inside of a pillowcase, you’ll never see them.